-This is an intermediate biology course designed for UG students in general and BSc Zoology BSc Microbiology and BSc Forestry in particular.
+This is an intermediate biology course designed for UG students.
 The aim of the course is to give basic knowledge about the diversity of plant life forms.

 - First module gives an idea on reproduction and lifecycle of algae through type organism studies. - Second module focuses on the features and life history of selected fungal taxa. - Third module is a discussion on bryophytes and pteridophytes, with an emphasis to reproduction and life cycle. - Fourth module is dealing with the reproductive structure and life cycle of gymnosperms.